vuejs/v2.vuejs.org/source/guide/index.md

 Technically, it provides the [ViewModel](#ViewModel) layer of the MVVM pattern, which connects the [View](#View) and the [Model](#Model) via two way data bindings.
 Actuall DOM manipulations and output formatting are abstracted away into [Directives](#Directives) and [Filters](#Filters).

-Philosophically, the primary goal is to provide the benefits of MVVM data binding with an API that is as simple as possible.
+Philosophically, the goal is to provide the benefits of MVVM data binding with an API that is as simple as possible.
 Modularity and composability are also important design considerations.
+It is not a full-blown framework - it is designed to be simple and flexible.
+You can use it alone for rapid prototyping, or mix and match with other libraries for a custom front-end stack.
+It's also a natural fit for no-backend services such as Firebase.

 Vue.js' API is heavily influenced by [AngularJS], [Ractive.js] and [Rivets.js].
 To some extent you can think of Vue.js as the data-binding part of AngularJS with a simpler, less intrusive API, or as Rivets.js plus expressions, automatic dependency tracking and composability.